HVAC Trade Schools in Billings, Montana (MT)

 HVAC and HVAC/R Salaries in Billings, MT

-The BLS (May 2019) data show that HVAC mechanics and installers nationally received a median salary of $48,730.
-Technicians in Billings received an annual median salary of $51,630, as per the BLS data.
-Their wages are more favorable than they appear, as the cost of living in Montana is slightly lower than in other American states.
+The BLS (May 2024, the latest data available as of April 2026) data show that HVAC mechanics and installers nationally received a median salary of $59,810.
+Technicians in Billings had an annual median salary of $60,010, according to BLS data.
+Their wages are more favorable than they appear, as is the cost of living in Montana is significantly lower than in other American states, according to the Missouri Economic Research and Information Center (MERIC 2026)

-The table below shows the BLS (May 2019) data reported for national, state, and regional salaries of HVAC professionals as follows:
+The table below shows the BLS (May 2024) data reported for national, state, and regional salaries of HVAC professionals as follows—the latest data available as of April 2026:

 United States Montana Billings, MT